 - You have a filtering schedule that does not cover all times of the day

-- Malicious domains are in your whitelist. (whitelist entries always take precedence)
+- Malicious domains are in your Allow list.
+(Allow list entries always take precedence)